 is unknown, since this is recent social platform

-By shorting some of the
+By shorting some of the treble content

-treble content out, bass content appears louder.
+out, bass content appears louder.
+Although just

-called „bass boost“.
+boost“.
 All is relative.
-Unfortunately,
+Unfortunately, together with

-sounds, but not for contemporary sounds.
+for contemporary sounds.

-Again this is no real coil
+Again this is no real coil splitting, it

-splitting, it is a humbucker wired pseudo
+is a humbucker wired pseudo single coil.

 OMG mode lead to many complaints by musicians, because